 Now you can type some commands such as:

-To return to the E2B menu, press ESC.
+To return to the E2B menu from the grub4dos command shell, press ESC.

 grub4dos versions (beware: the latest version and many previous versions have bugs!)